 A Brief History of the Marque

-In 1925, they opened a factory in Milan which built machines designed by Giuseppe Remondini with a unit construction single-cylinder sidevalve engine of 348cc with external flywheel and oil pump driving via three-speed transmission with both hand and foot controls.
+In 1925 they opened a factory in Milan which built motorcycles designed by Giuseppe Remondini fitted with a unit construction single-cylinder sidevalve engine of 348cc with external flywheel and oil pump driving via three-speed transmission with both hand and foot controls.

-The frame was of tubular cradle style with parallelogram forks and brakes on both wheels.
+The frame was of tubular cradle style with parallelogram forks, and it had brakes on both wheels.
 The machine was marketed in 1926 along with a sport version, also of sidevalve configuration.
-In 1927, they addded an OHV model to the range.
+In 1927, Remondini began work on an OHV model which was announced to the press in 1928.

 * Notes: 1922-1928, according an older source.

 If you have a query or information about Nagas & Ray motorcycles please contact us